-- Using lower quality materials and less efficient systems will reduce upfront costs, but they can also increase ongoing maintenance, repair, and utility costs, which may not be cost-effective in the long run. - Using lower quality materials and more basic designs for a building's exterior will also reduce costs, but they will also make it more challenging to fit affordable housing in the surrounding neighborhood, particularly higher-incomes communities, which can lead to community opposition and increase costs related to delays, re-design, and projects not moving forward. - Siting developments in less desirable locations can save money, but it can also reduce the tenants' access to opportunity, including jobs, services, amenities, safe neighborhoods, public transportation, good schools, and other benefits.
+- Using lower quality materials and less efficient systems will reduce upfront costs, but they can also increase ongoing maintenance, repair, and utility costs, which may not be cost-effective in the long run. - Using lower quality materials and more basic designs for a building's exterior will also reduce costs, but they will also make it more challenging to fit affordable housing in the surrounding neighborhood, particularly higher-incomes communities, which can lead to community opposition and increase costs related to delays, re-design, and projects not moving forward. - Siting developments in less expensive locations can save money, but it can also reduce the tenants' access to jobs, services, amenities, safe neighborhoods, public transportation, good schools, and other benefits.

-We based our 2016-19 Strategic Plan on the principle that housing is the foundation for success, providing individuals, families and communities the opportunity to thrive.
-To achieve this outcome for as many lower-income households as possible, we need to finance high-quality, durable, location-efficient housing that provides access to opportunity and is built at the lowest possible cost.
+We based our 2020-23 Strategic Plan on the principle that housing is the foundation for success, providing individuals, families and communities the opportunity to thrive.
+To achieve this outcome for as many lower-income households as possible, we need to finance high-quality, durable, location-efficient housing that provides access to jobs, transit, and other amenities and is built at the lowest possible cost.
 We are balancing the goal of cost containment with other policy objectives.

-Overall, as the following assessment shows, we have been effective at containing costs over the last decade and a half - maintaining relatively consistent total development costs (TDC) while pursuing other policy objectives that tend to increase costs, including supportive housing for people experiencing long-term homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide opportunity.
+Overall, as the following assessment shows, we have been effective at containing costs over the last decade and a half - maintaining relatively consistent total development costs (TDC) while pursuing other policy objectives that tend to increase costs, including supportive housing for people experiencing homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide access to jobs, transit, and other amenities.
 Nevertheless, we are under constant pressure to do more with less and will continue to identify and pursue additional strategies to contain and reduce costs.